 The 1995 election led to overwhelming gains for the Islamist Welfare party, which took power the following year as the head of a coalition government.

-So in 1997 the military issued a series of "recommendations," which the government had no choice but to accept.
-The prime minister, Necmettin Erbakan, agreed to a compulsory eight-year education programme (to prevent students from enrolling in religious schools), a headscarf ban at universities, and other measures.
+In 1997 the military issued a series of "recommendations", which the government had no choice but to accept.
+The prime minister, Necmettin Erbakan, agreed to a compulsory eight-year education programme (to prevent pupis from enrolling in religious schools), a headscarf ban at universities, and other measures.
 Erbakan was then forced to resign.

 The Welfare party was shut down in 1998, and Erbakan was banned from politics for five years.